Cutie Honey (film): Cast

-Cutie Honey creator Go Nagai cameos as a bystander whose car is crushed by Cutie Honey, whilst film director Hideaki Anno appears as an office worker.
+Cutie Honey creator Go Nagai makes a cameo as a bystander whose car is crushed by Cutie Honey, whilst film director Hideaki Anno appears as an office worker.

 Reception

 Ilya Garger of Time said that Cutie Honey was more like the "tamer" 1970s anime version than the original manga, with campy "over-the-top" acting and "unpolished" CGI effects.
-Garger added that "much of the film seems devoted to giving people a chance to ogle Eriko Sato in an array of fetching costumes—and in all fairness, she does an excellent job of being oglable."
-A Variety review agreed with those points: it called the movie "an embarrassment of kitsches" with "camp pleasures and candy-coated, comic-book giddiness" that has "more humor and a lot less perversion" than the manga, and praised Sato as "a highly marketable plus as the sexy superhero who shouts 'Honey, flash!'", but said its CGI and matte effects were "crude by H'wood standards".
+Garger added that "much of the film seems devoted to giving people a chance to ogle Eriko Sato in an array of fetching costumes—and in all fairness, she does an excellent job of being oglable".
+A Variety review agreed with those points: it called the movie "an embarrassment of kitsches" with "camp pleasures and candy-coated, comic-book giddiness" that has "more humor and a lot less perversion" than the manga, and praised Sato as "a highly marketable plus as the sexy superhero who shouts 'Honey, flash!'", but said its CGI and matte effects were "crude".

-On Allmovie, Jason Gibner wrote that the film's "scenes where Honey lounges around in nothing but a white bra and panties for extended periods of time" give "a feeling of unpleasant and unexpected sleaziness", despite being aimed at children with villains similar to those from Power Rangers/Super Sentai and the childish heroine Honey.
+On Allmovie, Jason Gibner wrote that the film's "scenes where Honey lounges around in nothing but a white bra and panties for extended periods of time" give "a feeling of unpleasant and unexpected sleaziness", despite being aimed at children with villains similar to those from Power Rangers /Super Sentai and the childish heroine Honey.
 While Gibner said that Sato's role as Honey is "hard not to enjoy", he considered the film an unsatisfying "noisy thing" with an incoherent story.

 At the Japanese box office, the film grossed approximately ¥480 million (around US$4.3 million).
 Its underperformance was cited as one of the factors contributing to the financial collapse of Towani, a production company involved in the project.
 Over time, Cutie Honey has gained a cult following, particularly among fans of camp cinema and tokusatsu productions.